And when they heard of a resurrection of the dead, some scoffed; and others said, We will hear you yet again concerning this. —Acts 17:32

 The resurrection of Jesus poses a seemingly insurmountable obstacle to the natural mind.

 When Paul was announcing Jesus and the resurrection as the gospel in the philosophical milieu of ancient Athens, the Epicurean and Stoic philosophers dismissed him as a babbler.
-In Corinth, the Greek mind had infiltrated the church and produced devastating skepticism toward resurrection.
-Therefore, Paul devoted the entire chapter of 1 Corinthians 15 to the matter, showing that resurrection is the life-pulse of God’s economy.
+The philosophers in the Academy weren’t the only ones stumbled here.
+The believers in the church in Corinth, right next door to Athens, also wavered.
+The Greek mind had infiltrated the church and produced devastating skepticism toward resurrection.
+Therefore, Paul devoted the entire chapter of 1 Corinthians 15 to the topic, showing that resurrection is the life-pulse of God’s economy.

 After leaving this man to die in complete isolation, how did it come about that his followers not only clung to his message under the impact of his “personality,” his words and deeds, not only summoned up their courage some time after the catastrophe to continue to proclaim his message of the kingdom and the will of God… but immediately made this person himself the essential content of the message?